 · Who is...?

 As you may know, I am a big fan of the well-known author and brain specialist, Dr. Daniel Amen.
 He mentions in several of his books that Physical Exercise is good for the brain.
 I have read of research studies that showed a clear correlation between IMPROVEMENT in students' test scores in math and science, and their level of physical activity (for example, when math class followed PE class, the students had significantly higher scores).
 Maybe we should schedule PE before all math classes in our schools.
 What do you think about that idea?

 This morning I read an online article on the myhealthnewsdaily site, entitled "6 Foods That Are Good for Your Brain," and another article about how Physical Exercise helps maintain healthy brain in older adults too.
 The second article, "For a Healthy Brain, Physical Exercise Trumps Mental Workout" was found under Yahoo News.

 The remainder of this note is quoted from that article:

-Regular physical exercise appears...
+Regular physical exercise appears to...

 Which test to take or if he should take both tests is determined by what colleges he is interested in.
 Generally even the top schools in the Midwest are looking for high ACT scores, and writing the essay is a plus.
 The big schools on the coasts generally want the SAT.
 (Its essay is not optional.)

 However, to maximize your investment you MUST investigate each individual school's expectations of its incoming freshman class.
 If both tests are indicated on the basis of what I've just said, then my counsel is to prep and sit for the SAT first, then the ACT.

 You may even want to schedule one of each test before investing in paid test prep.
 It's enormously helpful to me to have that baseline already drawn.